Sigbog is an avid gamer whose addiction spans PC and mobile titles. They love to break games down and pick them apart.

 - If your ally makes a ping, you can hover over their ping and hold down the middle mouse button to contextually bring up a menu to respond to their ping.
-For example, when leaving the drop ship an ally may ping they want to go to a specific location, you can hold the middle mouse button to bring up a menu that allows you agree or disagree with that choice.
+For example, when leaving the drop ship an ally may ping they want to go to a specific location, you can hold the middle mouse button to bring up a menu that allows you to agree or disagree with that choice.

 The Ping Wheel

-Beyond the standard pings that are easy to use, Apex allows players to make more advanced pings to allies based on a ping wheel that you can bring up by holding your mouse 3 button (mouse wheel).
+Beyond the standard pings that are easy to use, Apex allows players to make more advanced pings to allies based on a ping wheel that you can bring up by holding your mouse 3-button (mouse wheel).
 From there you can move your cursor around the circle to select a ping you want to use.
 It's easy: